SanjibaniSamal-10/Employee-Salary-Prediction-/README.md

 Exploratory Data Analysis (EDA): Understanding the distribution of features and their relationships with the target variable.

-Model Building: Applying different machine learning algorithms like Logistic Regression, Decision Trees, Random Forest, and more.
+Model Building: Applying different machine learning algorithms like Logistic Regression, Decision Trees, Random Forest, SVM, Gradient Boosting,Ada Boost,Naive Bayes,and KNN .
 Model Evaluation: Assessing the performance of the models using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
 # Results
+Obtained The Best Modal as Gradient Boosting Classifier With Accuracy of 86.40%  and F1 Score of 0.6622

 # Acknowledgements
 This dataset was originally extracted from the 1994 U.S. Census by Barry Becker and has been a popular choice for benchmarking machine learning algorithms.
 The dataset is publicly available on the UCI Machine Learning Repository.

 # References
-UCI Machine Learning Repository - Adult Dataset

 Ron Kohavi, "Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid", Proceedings of the Second International Conference on Knowledge Discovery and Data Mining, 1996.